Things To Do

 Greetings

-Keep your hands on the table (but not your elbows) during meals, and wait for the host to begin eating.
+Keep hands visible on the table; meals are social events—wait for everyone to be served and for the host to begin eating.

 Safety Guide